top of page

 The New P’s of Digital: Transform Your Marketing Strategy in the Era of the “New Normal”

-The Marketing Mix is a set of variables that can be controlled and used to influence consumer responses and represent the four fundamental pillars of any business strategy.
-However, this set of variables has since evolved, mainly due to technological changes over time.
-Moreover, it is essential to know that the balance of these elements contributes to a successful brand.
+The Marketing Mix comprises a set of controllable variables that influence consumer responses and represent the four fundamental pillars of any business strategy.
+These variables have evolved significantly due to technological advancements.
+It's crucial to understand that the successful integration of these elements contributes to a brand's success.

-It is increasingly common to receive client inquiries regarding the significance of the Marketing Mix in the digital environment.
-Those clients who are actively selling a product online are often unfamiliar with the essential tasks of creating a sales and marketing strategy while still in the business plan phase.
-Similar to this, is it likely these clients have created a business plan without taking into account the new pillars of the marketing mix and how they are applied in digital strategy.
+It's common to field client inquiries about the relevance of the Marketing Mix in a digital context.
+Clients engaged in online sales often lack familiarity with essential sales and marketing strategy development during the business planning phase.
+Have these clients considered the new pillars of the marketing mix and their application in digital strategies?

 Understanding the Origin of the Marketing MIX

-But it was Philip Kotler who later helped spread the concept.
-The following studies carried out by Kotler disseminated the marketing mix to the whole world, complementing the theory developed by McCarthy and giving a more realistic character.
-He defined the four pillars as applicable tools in corporate marketing, where he explored the argument in his books.
-His influence was so important that many people think he was the one who developed the 4 P’s idea.
+However, it was Philip Kotler who later popularized the concept.
+Kotler’s subsequent studies spread the marketing mix globally, enhancing McCarthy's theory and adding realism.
+He defined the four pillars as practical tools in corporate marketing, which are extensively discussed in his books.
+His impact was so profound that many mistakenly credited him with developing the 4 P’s concept.

 The Importance of the Marketing Mix for Your Business

-To remain competitive, a company must seek a standard of excellence in its products or services, taking into account that customers become increasingly demanding overtime.
-And for that, companies frequently need to be concerned with meeting ongoing and evolving needs.
-For Kotler and Armstrong (2010), “the key to achieving the organization’s objectives is to determine the needs and desires of the target consumers and satisfy them more effectively and efficiently than the competitors.
+To stay competitive, a company must pursue excellence in its products or services, especially as customers' expectations continue to grow.
+According to Kotler and Armstrong (2010), “the key to achieving the organization’s objectives lies in identifying the needs and desires of target consumers and satisfying them more effectively and efficiently than competitors.”

-The 4 P’s of Marketing are constantly changing and adapting so that both customers and businesses can benefit.
-When establishing a strategic plan, it is essential to ask to what extent has the company been generating customer satisfaction through the marketing mix?
-It is important to remember companies adapt to customer needs and interests, and not customers, companies.
+The 4 P’s of Marketing are continually evolving to benefit both customers and businesses alike.
+When devising a strategic plan, it's vital to assess how well the company is using the marketing mix to generate customer satisfaction.
+It's important to note that companies adapt to meet customer needs and interests, not the other way around.

 The Evolution of the First 4 P’s of Marketing